 Anything specific you never got?
-Like a “failure”.
+Any major failures?

-While doing the show, do you ever find yourself in political situations, like between companies or riders?
+While filming and editing Epicly Laterd, do you ever find yourself stuck in political situations, like between companies or riders?

-I’m not gonna go too gung-ho on politics like Big Brother, which was one of the best magazines ever, but they would shit on people so much, that skaters would not shoot with them because no one wanted to get clowned in the magazine.
-It ended up getting worse and worse where the writing is amazing but the photography isn’t there cause they can’t get on the good tours.
-I don’t wanna burn bridges, I just wanna leave it pretty chill but you can push it a little bit.
-If I had done episodes where I was shittin on everybody, I would have been out of episodes like 6 months later.
-I’m always navigating through some difficult situations because skateboarding is so entertwined with advertising.
+I’m not gonna go too gung-ho on politics like Big Brother, which was one of the best magazines ever, but they would shit on people so much, that skaters stopped shooting with them because no one wanted to get clowned in the magazine.
+It ended up getting worse and worse where the writing was amazing but the photography wasn’t there cause they couldn’t get on the good tours.
+I don’t wanna burn bridges, I just wanna leave it pretty chill, maybe push it a little bit.
+If I had done episodes where I was shitting on everybody, I would have been out of guests like 6 months later.
+I’m always navigating through some difficult situations because skateboarding is so intertwined with advertising.
 There is all types of shit that never occurred to me when I was young and then I got into this.

-What types of stuff didn’t occur to you then that does now?
+What types of stuff didn’t occur to you, that does now?

-Yeah, it’s pretty much a lot of marketing?
+Yeah, it seems like a lot of marketing..

 The act of skateboarding not at all but the act of being a pro skater is.
 Because you are paid out of that marketing budget and everything, it’s like you are there to help the company sell stuff.
 I don’t know sometimes I think of professional skateboarding, as stupid as it sounds almost like comic book heroes or something.
 The skater has to appeal to his fans or whatever, get people to buy his and their stuff.
 If no one is buying your stuff you aren’t a pro.
-Sometimes it gets so far with peoples persona’s that im like, woah this is like the WWF or X-Men or something.
-Like in wrestling the guy comes out and he’s like the Mexican, or the truck driver, or captain america and stuff..
+Sometimes it gets so far with peoples persona’s that I’m like, woah, this is like the WWF or X-Men or something.
+In wrestling the guy comes out and he’s like the Mexican, or the Truck Driver, or Captain America and stuff..
 And with some skaters, not all of them of course some of them just go off talent, but a lot of them it’s just these little caricatures..

-You know sometimes when I interview people, I know now the business side of what they’re saying.
+You know sometimes when I interview people, I now know the business side of what they’re saying.
 I’ll ask them something like, “why didn’t it work out with this company?” and they’ll give me an answer that I can tell is just from their perspective.
 I almost want to stop them and be like hey, think about it from the other perspective.
-You’re not coming on the tours, you’re doing drugs, being a dick to kids, didn’t film your video part, whatever it is, that’s why you got kicked off or something.
-But they’re like, “phh I thought it was homies,” Or, “I thought it was like a family, and I got kicked off.”
-You gotta think about it like from the perspective if you owned the company, what you would do, if you had a bunch of bums on your team.
+You’re not coming on the tours, you’re doing drugs, being a dick to kids, didn’t film your video part, that’s why you got kicked off….
+But they’re like, “phh I thought it was homies,” Or, “I thought it was like a family.”
+You gotta think about it from the perspective of if you owned the company.
+What you would do if you had a bunch of bums on your team?

 I heard you were on the first Baker tour?
 How was that?

 Yeah.
 One thing actually pissed me off on the first day of the tour.
-They were like, you have to drive, we don’t have room for you in the van.
-I was like OK, but then I realized they didn’t even have room for some of their own riders.
-So basically I ended up driving my own car and had to drive Knox [Godoy], Evan Hernandez and Terry Kennedy.
+They were like, you have to drive – we don’t have room for you in the van.
+I was fine with that, but then I realized they didn’t even have room for some of their own riders.
+So basically I ended up driving my own car and had to drive Knox [Godoy], Evan Hernandez and Terry Kennedy too.
 I remember being annoyed, because I was like, you guys can’t rent me a car?
 They didn’t have room in their own van for their entire team, so they needed me.
-There was atleast 15 people on the tour, it was super chaotic.
+There were at least 15 people on the tour, it was super chaotic.
 They would get 3 rooms, and 1 room was Emerica’s room.
 Jon Miner would sleep in there, and maybe 1 other person.
-Then the other 2 other rooms were insane, filled with people, multiple people on each bed, people between the beds, I was on the floor.
+Then the other 2 other rooms were insane – filled with multiple people on each bed, people between the beds, I was on the floor.
 I had a lot of fun, even tho there were parts that were super annoying, because they were full blown alcoholic craze at that point.